 Either way, once you figure out that you never signed up to receive emails from that brand, you’ll be understandably irritated.
 Someone you don’t know has appropriated your email address to sell to you.

 It’s kind of like door-to-door sales.
-Most businesses don’t use it anymore because it’s an irritant.
+Most businesses don’t use this strategy anymore because it’s an irritant.
 People don’t like strangers ringing their doorbells.
 If you didn’t invite someone to your house, why would you open the door for them?

 The same thing applies to email marketing.
-When you buy an email list, you’re knocking on the doors of consumers who didn’t ask you to drop by.
+When you buy an email list, you’re knocking on the doors of people who didn’t ask you to drop by.

 Let’s look at some of the specific reasons why you should never buy an email list.